Skip to content

 Reviewer

-Deliverable + auto-collected signals across 5 areas + qualitative notes — together on one screen.
-Pass/no-pass can be decided elsewhere.
+Deliverable + per-area evaluation and report + reviewer's qualitative notes — provided together on one screen.

 We map signals an evaluator can read from automatic capture vs. signals that need a human reviewer — separately, per area.